Introduction

 Composable DXP gives you the freedom to connect multiple channels by using APIs.
 APIs can also be leveraged to connect new digital touchpoints vital for your business.
 DXP further brings content and data together seamlessly to provide a personalized experience to customers.
 Given these features, a composable DXP will work as the backbone of all your digital content and efforts if implemented correctly.

 You will have the control to tailor it around your existing processes and infrastructure.
 Further, APIs and DXP integrations, as the building blocks, will allow you to deliver a high-quality digital experience to your customers as quickly as they need it.
-Follow the DXP discovery process to figure out your DXP requirements.
+Other than understanding what is a composable DXP, you should also follow the DXP discovery process to figure out your DXP requirements.

 Monolithic Limitations & Composable Solutions